nyeogmi/moogle/README.md

 All `moogle` data structures allow iterators and writers at the same time.
 For `Pom`, any operation that does not change the number of keys is allowed.
 For all other data structures, it's impossible to hold a dangling reference to an interior value, and therefore every operation is allowed.

 All `moogle` data structures come with a separate `Raw` version -- this version does not support concurrent iterators and writers, but has faster performance.
-For every type except `Pom`, a `.raw()` accessor exists to temporarily borrow the structure as an instance of the `Raw` type.
+For every type except `Pom`, a `.raw()` accessor exists to temporarily borrow the structure as an instance of the `Raw` type, which will enable you to achieve the same performance for the duration of the borrow.

 (Unfortunately, for `Pom`, the raw representation is very different for performance reasons, and no such borrow is possible.)